-The Common Loon in its summer breeding plumage is a striking bird with a black-and-white checkered back, iridescent black head, black bill, red eyes, a prominent white "necklace" marking at the back of the neck, and a much smaller white “chinstrap” marking at the throat.
-The white feathers of the belly and wing linings are present year-round, but loons have a basic winter plumage of gray feathers.
-Immature loons resemble adults in winter plumage from a distance.
+The Common Loon in its summer breeding plumage is a striking bird with a black-and-white checkered back, iridescent black head, black bill, red eyes, a prominent white "necklace" marking around the neck, and a much smaller white “chinstrap” marking at the throat.
+The white feathers of the belly and wing linings are present year-round.

-Male and female loons look alike, although males are generally about 20% larger than females.
-Loons are large-bodied, weighing from 2.7 to over 6.3 kilograms and measuring almost a meter from bill tip to outstretched feet.
-The bill is large, averaging 75 mm in length, and is black in color throughout the year.
+Male and female loons look alike, although males are generally about 25% larger than females.
+Loons are large-bodied, weighing from 7 to 15 pounds and measure almost a meter from bill tip to outstretched feet.
+The bill is large, averaging 2-3” in length, and is black in color during the breeding season.
 In flight, loons can be recognized by their humpbacked profile, with head and neck held low and feet projecting beyond the tail.

 < to top of page >